How Long Does the Landscape Design/Build Process Take?

 It's Time to Start Making Some Decisions

-If you’ve accurately expressed your needs and budget during the design phase, the decision phase will be much shorter.
+The decision phase will be much shorter if you’ve accurately expressed your needs and budget during the design phase.
 The decision phase is really about you.
-By this time you should have all of the information you need to make a decision about your build.
+By this time you should have all of the information you need to decide on your build.

 If you want to add features beyond the scope of your project design and budget, you can talk to your designer about making compromises on materials (stone, pavers, plants, furniture, fixtures, etc.), or ask about separating the project into phases to complete over multiple seasons.